bullbots/TestPixy2USBCameraServer/README.md

 ## Getting started

 It is very important, for the time being, that you build the code first before you try to deploy it.
-There is unfortunately not a hook in place yet to make sure that necessary .so JNI is build before this code is deployed.
+There is unfortunately not a hook in place yet to make sure that necessary .so JNI is built before this code is deployed.